Sharjah Art Foundation Announces Programme Highlights and Participants for March Meeting 2018: Active Forms

 Ali Cherri (artist)

-Manthia Diawara (Filmmaker and Professor at Tisch School of the Arts, New York University)
+Manthia Diawara (University Professor and Director, Institute of African American Affairs, New York University)

 Shilpa Gupta (artist)